AndrejBozin/ios-prework/README.md

 Submitted by: **Andrej Bozin**

-**Color Changer** is an app that changes the background color of an app to a random color.
+**Color Changer** is an app that changes the background color to a random color when pressing a button.

 Time spent: **1** hour spent in total